kmesic/git-cookbook/README.md

 ## How to contribute

-I encourage all contributions! :rocket: :ship: :airplane:
+I encourage all contributions! :rocket::rocket::rocket:

 1. Decide if you plan on making a large contribution or a small one (read below if confused)
 2. If large contribution, file an issue